airou-lab/website/README.md

 ## Setup

 > [!IMPORTANT]
-> The setup and deployment scripts were tested in a Linux environment, so OS X/Windows may not be compatible.
+> The setup and deployment scripts were tested in an Linux environment, so OS X/Windows may not be compatible.

+The following instructions are for a Ubuntu environment (incl.
+Windows Subsystem for Linux)

-1. To start, clone the repository.
+1. Clone the repository (`git clone git@github.com:airou-lab/website.git`)
-2. Run `sudo apt update`
+2. Navigate to where you cloned the project (`cd website`)
-3. Run `sudo apt install nodejs`
+3. Run `sudo apt update`
-4. Run `sudo apt install nodejs npm` to install all dependencies to your machine.
+4. Run `sudo apt install nodejs npm` to Node and NPM to your machine
-5. Note Eleventy Requires Node version 14, check the node version running `node -v`
+5. Note: Eleventy requires Node version 14, check the node version running `node -v`
-6.  use following commands to insatll Node V14:
-   `curl -sL https://deb.nodesource.com/setup_14.x | sudo bash -`
-   Foe ubuntu 20.04,run:
-   `cat /etc/apt/sources.list.d/nodesource.list`
-    `sudo apt -y install nodejs`
-7. `cd AirlabWebsite`
+6. Run `npm install` to install the project dependencies
-8. Run `npm run dev:server` to build the site and run a server locally.
+7. Run `npm run dev` to build the site and run a server locally

-9. View the local site at http://localhost:8080/
+8. View the local site at the server URL provided by 11ty (http://localhost:8080/)

 ## Deployment